El bar provoca

-El Bar Provoca was a reality show following events in a bar, or nightclub.
-The show follows 13 contestants, watched 24 hours, while they live in El Depa (The Apartment).
+El Bar Provoca is a reality show following events in a bar, or nightclub.
+The show followed thirteen contestants, who were watched for twenty-four hours, while they lived in El Depa (The Apartment).
 It was hosted through the first month by Roberto Palazuelos as El Patrón (The Boss).
 It was later hosted by Roxana Castellanos as La Patrona (The Patroness).
 Other hosts included Karla Gómez and Elías Chiprut (The Access Bar) and Lorena Herrera as La Dama de la Noche (The Lady of the Night).
 The show has since ended.

 Season 1

 The first and only season of El Bar Provoca premiered on August 2, 2006.
 Through the first month, Roberto Palazuelos was the main host of the show.
 After this month, the main host was changed due to conflicts inside Televisa.
 The new hosts were Roxana Castellanos and Lorena Herrera.

 Los Socios

 Los Socios (The Partners) is a group of two people in charge of judging the participants according to their work done.
 They included Mario Beteta and Jorge Mondragón.
 The main partner was Enrique Rocha, an actor who entered the show after the change of hosts.